What is Web Accessibility?

 How do I make my website accessible & compliant?

 There is not a 100% compliant quick fix.
 No automated tool can check all of the Section 508 and WCAG 2.1 guidelines but there are steps you can take today to improve accessibility.

 Below are steps that you can do today to assist visitors while they are on your website.

 - Provide Text Alternatives for images, video and audio

-The most current Legend Web Works software requires text alternatives or alt text for every image you upload to your website so your alt text is always in check.
+Legend Web Works builds your website custom and requires text alternatives or alt text for every image you upload to your website so your alt text is always in check.

 However, it’s important that you ensure your text alternatives truly describe what is being portrayed in the image without descriptions like “picture of” or “image of”.

 Additionally, add captioning for pre-recorded audio/video content.
 You have probably scrolled through Facebook or YouTube and wished there were captions on the video you were trying to watch at some point.
 Consider what it would be like if you could only see or could only hear videos.
 A full text transcript of audio and visual elements on your site make the content accessible to screen readers and assistive technologies.

 How to Add your own closed captions on YouTube.